 - All ages welcome

-I have a 48-hr cancellation policy; if you let me know you can't attend any later than this, I will have to charge you half the fee.
+I have a 48-hr cancellation policy; if you let me know you can't attend any later than this, I will have to charge you the full fee.

-You may be wondering if I am the same Annabel Giles who was also a TV Presenter; the answer is yes.
-Having led an eventful life, I realised the value of counselling and so decided to re-train to be a Psychotherapist, which I find more rewarding and just as interesting, but in a different way!
-I still occasionally pop up on TV now and then, but this is the work I enjoy most.
+You may be wondering if I am the same Annabel Giles who is also a TV Presenter; the answer is yes.
+Having led an eventful life, I realised the value of counselling and so decided to train to be a Counsellor/Psychotherapist, which I find very rewarding and just as interesting, but in a different way!
+I still work as a TV Presenter, and can assure you that our work together will be treated as 100% confidential.